What is a Hysteresis Loop?

-To understand hysteresis loop, we suppose to take a magnetic material to use as a core around which insulated wire is wound.
-The coils is connected to the supply (DC) through variable resistor
+To understand a hysteresis loop, let’s suppose we take a magnetic material to use as a core around which insulated wire is wound.

-Where, N = no. of turn of coil and l is the effective length of the coil.
+Where N = number of turns of coil and l is the effective length of the coil.
 The magnetic flux density of this core is B which is directly proportional to magnetizing force H.

-Now, we should be familiar with some important terms related to hysteresis Loop
+Now, we should be familiar with some important terms related to a hysteresis loop.

 Definition of Hysteresis